oakmanjacob/parallel_krylov/README.md

 - [x] Set up the ability to import matrix systems via csv.
 - [x] Implement a matvec operation for a matrix stored in the sparse CSR format and a full vector
 - [x] Implement a verbatum version of mgmres to ascertain how much the optimizations helped
+- [x] Split vector functions into a seperate utility file
+- [x] Implement GMRES versions which don't use complex numbers
 - [ ] Complete the function level comments to better explain what is going on in the code
+- [x] Use AVX instructions to optimize functions for non-complex implementations
-- [ ] ...
+- [ ] Generate a sequence of Convection-Diffusion systems to use for testing
-- [ ] Test and plot the performance of the GMRES implementation
+- [ ] Test and plot the performance of the GMRES implementations -> Iterations & Execution Time vs Size of System
+- [ ]
 - [ ] Implement a parallel version of GMRES using optimization found in research.
 This may require creating a new data structure for storing the values in a way which prevents data races.